-Our 100% grass-fed, USDA Certified Organic Flat Steak Box consists of four different types of steak (8 total steaks) — all of which are commonly used for fajitas, but can be used to make a wide variety of dishes!
-The four types of steak included in this box are: Hanger steak, Flank steak, Skirt steak, and Bavette steak.
+Our 100% grass-fed, USDA Certified Organic Flat Steak Box consists of three different types of steak (8 total steaks) — all of which are commonly used for fajitas, but can be used to make a wide variety of dishes!
+The three types of steak included in this box are: Hanger steak, Flank steak and Skirt steak.
 As always, we source all of our products from our family ranch (Rocker 3 Ranch) located in Madras, Oregon.

 What’s included in the USDA Certified Organic Flat Steak Box: 8 steaks total

 - Hanger Steak:

 - Skirt Steak:

 - Flank Steak: